gkapetanakis/bptree_visualization/README.md

 # B+ Tree
 Αn interactive B+ tree visualization website written in JavaScript, HTML and CSS.
 Uses the [Viz.js](https://viz-js.com/) library for the visualization.
-The data structure is implemented as described in the book ['Database System Concepts'](https://www.db-book.com/) by Avi Silberschatz, Henry F. Korth and S. Sudarshan.
+The data structure is implemented as described in the book [Database System Concepts](https://www.db-book.com/) by Avi Silberschatz, Henry F. Korth and S. Sudarshan.

 ## How to set up
 * `git clone` into an empty directory, e.g. `bptree/`.